 Review My Case

-Pope McGlamry was instrumental in the recent bellwether case against DePuy Orthopaedics and its parent company, Johnson & Johnson, which resulted in a $1 billion verdict, including $32 million in compensatory damages and over $500 million in punitive damages.
+Pope McGlamry was instrumental in the recent DePuy Pinnacle bellwether trial against DePuy Orthopaedics and its parent company, Johnson & Johnson.
+The verdict, announced in December 2016 resulted in $500 million in punitive damages, $32 million in compensatory damages and a Settlement Program totalling $1 billion payed out to claimants.

 Steps to Take If You’ve Had a DePuy Pinnacle Hip Replacement